Rajpratik71/linux-manPages/msggrep.md

               ignore case distinctions

        -v, --invert-match
-              output only the messages that do not match any selection crite‐ rion
+              output only the messages that do not match any selection criterion

    Input file syntax:
        -P, --properties-input